What to Do to Prepare & Plan for a Fire in Your Home? – Fire Damage Restoration

 The fire damage restoration experts from Paul Davis know how disastrous home fires can be.
 Not only can home fires ruin your property and personal possessions, but they are emotionally unsettling and make you feel unsafe.
 Fires can occur without a moment’s notice and can be provoked by lots of variables, and they can be out of your control like natural disasters or your neighbor’s house being on fire.
 But there are a few precautions you can take to decrease the dangers of a home fire in your residence.

-Safety should be the first concern when prepping for a house fire, and smoke alarms and fire extinguishers need to be located throughout the property.
-Smoke alarms are vital since a fire could spring out of the blue and you need to do something as quickly as possible.
-Another thing to consider with smoke alarms is buying ones that can recognize smoke generated from electrical fires.
-Finally, any kids living in the house need to be taught about what a smoke alarm sounds like when it‘s triggered and what to do when it occurs.
+Safety should be the number one priority when preparing for a home fire, and smoke alarms and fire extinguishers need to be placed throughout the home.
+Smoke alarms are vital because a fire can come out of nowhere and you need to do something as quickly as possible.
+Something else to consider with smoke alarms is purchasing ones that can recognize smoke generated by electrical fires.
+Lastly, any children residing in the home need to be instructed on how a smoke alarm sounds when it‘s triggered and what to do when it occurs.

-- Portable Heaters: Make sure your heater has a thermostat and a control mechanism, and it should switch off if the heater falls over.
+- Portable Heaters: Make sure your space heater has a control mechanism and a thermostat, and it needs to switch off if the heater falls over.

-House fires can occur, whether it’s something out of your control or a mishap, Paul Davis is here to lend a helping hand.
-Our fire damage repair services can re-mediate your property back to a livable condition again.
-Get in touch with Paul Davis at 651-342-0816 and a franchise near your location will be there for you.
+Home fires happen, whether it’s something completely out of your power or a mishap, Paul Davis is here to lend a helping hand.
+Our fire damage restoration services can restore your home back to a livable condition again.
+Reach out to Paul Davis at 651-342-0816 and a franchise in your location will be there to help.